jordanshatford/plex/docs/2-VPN.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://github.com/qdm12/gluetun-wiki).

 1. Find the desired OpenVPN provider you want to use.
 2. Update the `.env` files `OPENVPN_SERVICE_PROVIDER=` entry to specify that provider.
 3. Get the required user and password from your provider.